PrincetonUniversity/VST/BUILD_ORGANIZATION.md

 Flocq.
 The proofs these tools do might then not be compatible with VST and CompCert.
 For CompCert 3.7 there is an opam version called
 ```
-coq-compcert.3.7~platform-flocq
+coq-compcert.3.7~coq-platform
-coq-compcert-64.3.7~platform-flocq
+coq-compcert-64.3.7~coq-platform
 ```
 which uses the opam supplied version of Flocq.
 There is also a version
 ```
-coq-compcert.3.7~platform-flocq~open-source
+coq-compcert.3.7~coq-platform~open-source
-coq-compcert-64.3.7~platform-flocq~open-source
+coq-compcert-64.3.7~coq-platform~open-source
 ```
 which only contains the dual licensed open source part of CompCert.
-This is sufficient for learning VST using the example C programs provided and it is the *default* dependency of VST.
+This is sufficient for learning VST using the example C programs provided.
 If you want to use VST for your own C code, you need at least clightgen, which is *not* free software.
 Please clarify the CompCert license conditions if you want to use clightgen.
 In case you want to use clightgen, please use this install command:
 ```
-opam install coq-compcert.3.7~platform-flocq coq-vst
+opam install coq-compcert.3.7~coq-platform coq-vst
 AND/OR
-opam install coq-compcert-64.3.7~platform-flocq coq-vst-64
+opam install coq-compcert-64.3.7~coq-platform coq-vst-64
 ```
 VST can work with various installations of CompCert and this sequence ensures you get the version you want.
 If you are an industrial user and want to learn CompCert and ensure you only install open source software, please use this install command:
 ```
-opam install coq-compcert.3.7~platform-flocq~open-source coq-vst
+opam install coq-compcert.3.7~coq-platform~open-source coq-vst
 AND/OR
-opam install coq-compcert-64.3.7~platform-flocq~open-source coq-vst-64
+opam install coq-compcert-64.3.7~coq-platform~open-source coq-vst-64
 ```

 ## Install Method 2: manual make with opam / coq-platform supplied CompCert